 Postsales support can include technical support.
 In B2B (business-to-business) environments, sellers frequently offer to train their customers' employees to use products as part of their postsales support.
-Before you launch an offering, you need to be sure your firm's support services are in place.
-That means training service personnel, creating the appropriate communication channels for customers to air their technical concerns and other processes.
+Before you launch an offering, you need to be sure

 Figure 16.7: Prior to launching a new offering, the presales and postsales support personnel for it have to be trained and the appropriate work processes created so that the right level of support is provided.
 These call-centre technicians had to first learn the offering's technical processes before it could be launched.